-HARROGATE, Tenn. — Lincoln Memorial University (LMU) media communications Assistant Professor Richard Vogel was selected for a Fulbright Award by the J. William Fulbright Foreign Scholarship Board.
-The award allows him to travel to Bangkok in August to create a media literacy curriculum for K-12 students.
+HARROGATE, Tennessee, June 28, 2018—Lincoln Memorial University (LMU) media communications Assistant Professor Charlie Gee was selected for a Fulbright Award by the J. William Fulbright Foreign Scholarship Board.
+The award is allowing him to spend the summer teaching in Croatia.

 “The Fulbright Scholarship has allowed me greater access to different cultures,” said Gee.
 “I’ve adopted different pedagogical techniques, which I hope to implement upon my return.
 It’s been interesting being a ‘stranci’ [stranger in Croatian] interacting with the local populations.
 Croatian students are curious about how American university systems work, schedules and teaching styles.”

 Gee is in Croatia teaching courses and giving lectures at middle schools, high schools and universities in countries throughout the region.
 He discusses a range of topics from fake news to the unique culture of Southeastern United States.
 He is set to return in July, 2018.

 Gee earned his doctorate from the University of Tennessee.
 He began his career in radio and later television news.
 At LMU, he teaches media communication classes in applied theory including editing, newsgathering and multiple camera production.